Eddie Lang: Influence

-Lang, along with New Orleans born Lonnie Johnson, were among the first single-string guitar soloists.
+Lang, along with New Orleans born Lonnie Johnson, was among the first single-string guitar soloists.
 He played the melody on one string while adding occasional chords.
 He demonstrated that the guitar could be a solo instrument in addition to being an accompaniment.

 While most bands of the time had a banjo player, Lang was skilled enough to make his acoustic guitar heard against the other instruments by using heavy gauge strings and a high action.
 He was so influential that, according to George Van Eps, banjo players had no choice but to switch to guitar.

 George Harrison once cited Lang as one of his favourite guitarists.

 Lang played Gibson L-4 and L-5 guitars.

 Honors

 In 1977, Lang's recording of "Singin' the Blues" with Frankie Trumbauer and Bix Beiderbecke, was inducted into the Grammy Hall of Fame and in 2006 was placed on the U.S. Library of Congress National Recording Registry.
 He was inducted into the ASCAP Jazz Wall of Fame (1986) and the Big Band and Jazz Hall of Fame (2010).

 On October 23, 2016, Philadelphia's Mural Arts organization dedicated the mural Eddie Lang: The Father of Jazz Guitar, by artist Jared Bader.
 The mural stands by Lang's childhood home and the James Campbell School that stood at 8th and Fitzwater where Lang learned to play.
 The mural was championed by area guitarist Richard Barnes, who started "Eddie Lang Day in Philadelphia" in 2010, an annual charity event.